-The Bridges social curriculum is a practice based on evidence approach for able children with ASD; established over a 12-year clinical development period (2000-2012).
-It integrates a cognitive behavioural approach and transfers theoretical knowledge of ASD (Theory of Mind, Baron-Cohen, 1997; Central Coherence, Happe and Firth, 2006; Executive Function) into the overall framework as well as the specific teaching strategies (e.g. video modelling and self-awareness) to facilitate increased independence in social functioning for able children with ASD.
+The Bridges social curriculum is a practice based on evidence approach for able children with an autism spectrum disorder (ASD); established over a 12-year clinical development period (2000-2012).
+It integrates a cognitive behavioural approach and transfers theoretical knowledge of ASD (Theory of Mind, Baron-Cohen, 1997; Central Coherence, Happe and Firth, 2006; Executive Function) into the overall framework as well as the specific teaching strategies (e.g. video modelling and self-awareness) to facilitate increased independence in social functioning.
 The curriculum:

 *Research shows that positive gains come from the use of these strategies; specifically, in promoting independence in social functioning.

 Dynamic Platform Enabling Individualised Evidence-Based PracticeBridges is not an online e-resource book but rather a complex and dynamic platform that measures the unique progress of each individually named child across time.
 The bespoke system establishes a record of each child’s abilities before they begin their learning.
 It then generates outcomes for every Module to assist in evaluating how they respond.

 InterconnectedThe Bridges Lessons build one on another and Modules are interconnected, with explicit links made between concepts, integrating individual aspects of social learning into the bigger picture of social functioning.
 We believe that a discrete topic-based approach to social skills development as a response to observed needs may in fact compound our ASD children’s inherent restrictions on seeing how each element of learning fits together.
 This may contribute to restricted generalisation and permanence of skills.